beyarkay/masters-thesis/src/03_lit_review.md

 ## Vision- and WiFi-based Gesture Recognition

+### History of Vision-based Systems

+Vision based systems have been discussed since the 1980s [@boltPutthatthereVoiceGesture1980;
+@jenningsComputergraphicModelingAnalysis1988;
+@myronw.kruegerArtificialRealityII1991] but the first working system was Yamato
+\emph{et~al.}'s paper recognising human actions using feature vectors recognised by a HMM [@yamatoRecognizingHumanAction1992].

+TODO: Landmark papers in the field

+TODO: Trends in the type of sensors used

+TODO: Hardware products that got released

+TODO: Commonly used datasets and the lack of common base upon which development can be made.

 Vision-based systems use visual information (such as that from a commercial video camera) to detect the human hand and thereafter recognise the gesture being performed.
 With the advent of cheap depth tracking (most notably with the sale of the Microsoft Kinect), depth information is often incorporated into vision-based systems.

+### History of WiFi-based Systems

 The Channel State Information (CSI) was described by the IEE 802.11n standard, released in 2009.
 CSI is intended to be used to improve the connection quality